New complexity bounds for primal--dual interior-point algorithms in conic optimization

 and that both the Nesterov--Todd scaling and the integral scaling from \cite{MT2014} are in $\cT(x,s;\xi_F)$.
 The limit of $\xi_F$ for $\vartheta \rightarrow +\infty$ is $4/3$, so the $4/3$ upper bound is asymptotically tight (see Figure~\ref{f-xi-hat-check}).

 \item In the most general setting, with $K$ any regular cone and $F$ any $\vartheta$-LHSCB, {\O}bro~\cite{Obro2019} has proved that $\xi_F \leq 9\vartheta(\vartheta-1)$ (assuming $\vartheta \geq 2$).
-An improved upper bound of $\xi_F \leq 4\vartheta^2$ follows from the results in~\cite{NT2016}.
-In Section~\ref{sec:general_cones}, we improve these upper bounds, for a relaxation of $\xi_F$ (defined in \eqref{s-neg-curv-xi}), to $\widecheck{\xi}_F \leq 2\vartheta$ and provide a localized analysis proving that this complexity measure stays bounded above by 4 outside a neighborhood of the central path.
+In Section~\ref{sec:general_cones}, utilizing some results from~\cite{NT2016}, we obtain new upper bounds, for a relaxation $\widecheck{\xi}_F$ of $\xi_F$ (defined in \eqref{s-neg-curv-xi}).
 We also include numerical experiments which provide insights into the conditions which characterize good primal--dual scalings, and properties of pairs of primal and dual interior points where finding a good scaling is the most difficult. \end{itemize}

 Section~\ref{sec:conclusion} contains some concluding remarks and future research directions. \end{section}

 \begin{section}{Self-concordant barriers and primal--dual scalings} Throughout the paper we assume $K$ is a \emph{regular} cone in $\R^n$ and $K^*$ is the dual cone defined in~\eqref{e-dual-cone}.
 We occasionally use the generalized inequality notation $x\succeq_K 0$ and $u\succeq_{K^*} 0$ as an alternative for $x\in K$ and $u \in K^*$.
 Without subscript, the inequality $A \preceq B$, where $A$ and $B$ are symmetric matrices, means that $B-A$ is positive semidefinite.